marcobonici/marcobonici.github.io/blog/fisher-plot.md

 case, we are going to use the Weak Lensing errors in order to decide the plot ranges.

-\suggestion{Plot ranges}{As a rule of thumb, take for the plot limits and ticks, respectively, 4 and 3 $\sigma$'s and worse constrained Fisher Matrix.
+\suggestion{Plot ranges}{As a rule of thumb, take for the plot limits and ticks, respectively, 4 and 3 $\sigma$'s of the less constraining Fisher Matrix for each parameter.
 Of course you may prefer something different, but this should give you a good starting point.}

 ```julia:define_plotranges